erawls-neuro/NeuroFreq_public/docs/transforms/nf_sTransform/index.rst

 nf_sTransform
 =============

-The S-transform combines the advantages of both STFT and wavelet methods, and can potentially provide a clearer, more detailed time-frequency representation of M/EEG data compared to either method used alone.
+The S-transform or Stockwell transform  combines the advantages of both STFT and wavelet methods, and can potentially provide a clearer, more detailed time-frequency representation of M/EEG data compared to either method used alone.
 The S-transform is calculated using

 .. code-block:: matlab